Re^2TAL: Rewiring Pretrained Video Backbones for Reversible Temporal Action Localization: Method: Re Temporal Action Localization

 \subsection{TAL Formulation and Architecture}

 Temporal action localization (TAL) predicts the timestamps of actions from a video sequence, which is formulated as follows.
-Given a video sequence $V$ of $T$ frames $\{I_t$ $\in \in \times =$$2$ in Video Swin Transformers).
-Considering that $s$ is usually much smaller than $T$, the frame-input mechanism is more efficient in memory and computation cost.
+Given a video sequence $V$ of $T$ frames $\{I_t$ $\in \in \times = 0.5$, and the highest among all methods that only use the RGB modality.